coryhouse/react-switchboard/README.md

 ## FAQ

+- **How does mocking work?** Switchboard intercepts fetch requests via [Mock Service Worker](https://mswjs.io/), and displays a UI for configuring the mock responses.
 - **Why does `Switchboard` render my app?** If you configure Switchboard to force the app to throw an error, Switchboard continues to render so you can change Switchboard's settings.

 - **Why lazy loading?** Lazy load `Switchboard` via `React.lazy` and `Suspense` so that it's excluded your app's prod bundle.